Ceejay16042/Hamoye-Data-Science-Internship/readme.md

 The following projects were carried out during the phase of this internship

 1.Python for machine learning
-+ Getting familiar with various python tools used for numerical analysis, data cleaning, data wrangling and data visualization to ensure Quality data in Machine learning.
++ Getting familiar with various python tools used in numerical analysis, data cleaning, data wrangling and data visualization to ensure Quality data in Machine learning.

 2. Built a machine learning model to predict the Energy Efficiency of Buildings using Regression techniques in Machine learning.
 + Model evaluation using various evaluation metrics in regression such as the  Mean_absolute_error, Mean_squared_error, Residual_sum_of_squares, Root_mean_squared_error, r2_score